 Nonresident dog owner Owner's first dog $160/year

 Each additional dog (same owner)

-Senior citizens 65 or older and military veterans are entitled to one free off-leash dog area permit per year.
+Senior citizens 65 or older and military veterans are entitled to one free off-leash dog area permit per household per year.

 We’ve made renewing your off-leash dog permit even easier!
 If you’ve qualified for an off-leash dog area permit in the past two years, our system will now credit you at the time of completing your online transaction.

 If this is the first time you’re requesting a free permit, we ask you to provide your proof of age (driver's license or birth certificate) and/or military-service status (active status or a DD-214 Member 4 form) first.
 In subsequent years, you will be credited automatically.

 If your military status or contact information changes, contact Visitor Services at 630-933-7248.

 Off-Leash Dog Area Locations

 All areas are open daily one hour after sunrise except as noted.

 Blackwell Fenced 10 acres on the south side of Mack Road 0.25 mile east of Route 59 Opens 9 a.m.
 Mondays